-The initial section of our interviews collected information such as gender, name, age, education level and professional experience.
-Between January 2023 and June 2023 we conducted interviews with 15 professionals.
-Our study revolved around ten research questions (RQs) that delved into aspects of software and sustainability.
-These questions are outlined below;
+The initial section of our interviews collected information such as gender, name, age, education level, and professional experience.
+Between January 2023 and June 2023, interviews were conducted with 15 professionals.
+All interviewees were male, aged between 38 and 48, held a Master of Science degree, and had experience working in different software companies.
+Seven of the interviews were conducted face-to-face in Athens(Greece), while the remaining eight took place via Skype or Zoom, as the interviewees were based and working in other European countries.
+Our study revolved around ten research questions (RQs) that explored aspects of software and sustainability.
+These questions are outlined below.

-RQ1; How familiar are professionals with the concept of integrating sustainability into software development and its practical application in their computer usage?RO2; What level of importance do practitioners assign to software sustainability personally as, within the broader industry perspective?RQ3; At which stages of the Software Development Life Cycle (SDLC) do software developers implement practices if at all?
-RO4: Which dimensions of sustainability (environmental, social are actively incorporated in software development?
+RQ1; How familiar are professionals with the concept of integrating sustainability into software development and its practical application in their computer usage?
+RQ2; What level of importance do practitioners assign to software sustainability personally as, within the broader industry perspective?RQ3; At which stages of the Software Development Life Cycle (SDLC) do software developers implement practices if at all?
+RQ4; Which dimensions of sustainability (environmental, social are actively incorporated in software development?
 RQ5; Does the software industry adopt models, for development?
 RQ6; How aware are SE professionals about software development and the regulatory framework in terms of culture and environmental consciousness?
 RQ7; What kind of education do they receive regarding sustainability in the software development process and what tools support the integration of sustainability?
 RQ8; How familiar are they with legislations approach to technological advancements so far?
 What are their thoughts on efforts towards digitalization and the AI era?
 RQ9; To what extent are practitioners involved in decision making processes?
-RO10: How do they perceive sustainable software in relation to regulations and what is their opinion, on whether regulations should be flexible or stringent?
+RQ10; How do they perceive sustainable software in relation to regulations and what is their opinion, on whether regulations should be flexible or stringent?

-4. Findings
+Findings

 The analysis of participants' feedback revealed several key insights regarding their perspectives on AI and sustainability.
-The majority expressed support for strong international regulations to address emerging challenges, with many advocating for comprehensive measures to prevent misuse (e.g., Participants 1, 5, 14).
-All participants acknowledged the transformative potential of AI, both on a global and local scale, and emphasized the need for international, rather than solely national, regulations.
-Participants generally favored robust governance structures, with some stressing the need for human oversight and the balance between AI benefits and ethical considerations (e.g., Participants 2, 4, 6, 10, 13).
+The majority expressed support for strong international regulations to address emerging challenges, with many advocating for comprehensive measures to prevent misuse (e.g.,

+Participants 1, 5, 14).
+All participants acknowledged the transformative potential of AI, both on a global and local scale and emphasized the need for international, rather than solely national, regulations.
+Participants generally favoured robust governance structures, with some stressing the need for human oversight and the balance between AI benefits and ethical considerations (e.g., Participants 2, 4, 6, 10, 13).